 At the age of 24 I went to University, studying English Studies at the University of Stirling, where I tailored my degree to specialise in Medieval Literature.
 I then studied an MA in Late Medieval Studies and a PhD in Medieval Literature at the University of York.

-I am now Programme Leader for the BA English degree at the University of Northampton where I teach English and Creative Writing modules.
+I am currently Senior Lecturer in English and Creative Writing at the University of Northampton.
 I am also Adjunct Associate Professor at Richmond University, the American International University in London where I lecture in British Fantasy Literature